✅Missouri County Map

 A Guide to Missouri’s Counties

-Welcome to Missouri, a state that serves as a crossroads of the nation, blending Midwestern prairies with Southern highlands.
-To truly understand its diverse geography and culture, one must first understand its foundational structure: its 114 counties and one independent city, St. Louis, which functions as a county-equivalent.
-This framework is the basis for local government, community identity, and historical record-keeping across the state.
+Welcome to Missouri, a state where Midwestern prairies meet Southern highlands.
+To understand its geography and culture, it’s important to first look at its structure: 114 counties and one independent city, St. Louis, which acts as a county.
+This setup is the foundation for local government, community identity, and record-keeping throughout the state.

 From the bustling metropolitan areas of Kansas City and St. Louis to the rolling hills of the Ozarks, each county has a unique story.
 These counties are home to hundreds of municipalities, which are classified under Missouri law, generally by population: